Anoncheg1/micro_file_server/README.md

 -   ability to uplaod file
 -   protection from folder escaping and injecting
 -   size calculation
--   configuration with enironmental variables
+-   flexible configuration with enironmental variables
 -   optional basic file type recognition: text, image, audio, video
 -   optional ability to prevent downloading of small files to use browser as a text reader.
 -   all in single file.